open-telemetry/semantic-conventions/docs/database/database-spans.md

 > [!NOTE]
 > The `db.query.text` attribute is intended to identify individual queries.
 Even though
 > it is sanitized if captured by default, it could still have high cardinality and
-> might reach hundreds of lines of code.
+> might reach hundreds of lines.
 >
 > The `db.query.summary` is intended to provide a less granular grouping key that
 > can be used as a span name or a metric attribute in common cases.
 It SHOULD
 > only contain information that has a significant impact on the query, database,
 > or application performance.

-Instrumentations that support query parsing SHOULD generate query summary when one is not readily available from other sources.
+Instrumentations that support query parsing SHOULD generate a query summary when one is not readily available from other sources.

 The summary SHOULD preserve the following parts of query in the order they were provided:

-- operations such as SQL SELECT, INSERT, UPDATE, DELETE or other commands
+- operations such as SQL SELECT, INSERT, UPDATE, DELETE, and other commands
-- operation targets such as collection or database names
+- operation targets such as collections and database names

 Instrumentation MAY include additional details such as specific SQL clauses as long as summary remains relatively short and its cardinality remains low comparing to the `db.query.text`.

-The instrumentation SHOULD parse the query and extract a list of operations and corresponding targets from the query.
+The instrumentation SHOULD parse the query and extract a list of operations and targets from the query.
 It SHOULD set `db.query.summary` attribute to the value formatted in the following way:

 ```